emmaremy/emmaremy.github.io/projects/index.md

 ### [Volcano explorer](https://github.com/emmaremy/minimalvolcano)

-I created this R Shiny app using the [Global Volcanism Program's data](https://volcano.si.edu) and Leaflet.
-This was one of the first R Shiny apps I created, and I have since explored the idea of [replicating it using D3.js](https://github.com/emmaremy/volcano-js).
+An R Shiny app visualizing volcano locations and information using the [Global Volcanism Program's data](https://volcano.si.edu) and Leaflet.
+I have since explored the idea of [replicating this using D3.js](https://github.com/emmaremy/volcano-js).

 ### [California arrest data interactive](https://github.com/emmaremy/arrest-rates)

-My first R Shiny app ever allows users to explore arrest rates for different demographic groups.
-This was created as a project for a course in 2015, but we took it a little further than the assignment required.
+A simple R Shiny app that allows users to explore arrest rates for different demographic groups.